-- a.
-The general emphasis of the mental health program must be on prevention, early detection, identification of mental health problems, short-term counseling for manageable conditions, and crisis intervention (such as for rape, death, or other serious loss, or emotional reaction to HIV test). - b.
-A written referral/ feedback system shall be established. - c.
-In the event of a mental health emergency, the mental health consultant or the center physician shall conduct a mental health evaluation as soon as possible, and when necessary, refer the student for psychiatric care.
-If the physician or mental health consultant is not available, the student shall be referred immediately to the emergency room of the nearest medical facility.
-If there is a life-threatening situation, 911 or the emergency response team should be called. - d.
-Students who are a danger to self or others must be supervised continuously until the disposition of their case is resolved. - e.
-Students stabilized on psychotropic medication shall be accommodated if judged not to be a danger to themselves or others by the center mental health consultant and center physician (with advice of a consulting psychiatrist, if appropriate) and approved by the center director. - f.
-Information exchange shall occur through regular case conferences with the mental health consultant and other appropriate staff based on individual student needs.
+- c.
+Consultation with departments addressing centerwide issues such as staff morale, violence prevention, and promoting a positive center environment. - d.
+A written referral/feedback system shall be established and documented in the student health record for both on- and off-center treatment, including medication management. - e.
+In the event of a mental health emergency, the center Mental Health Consultant or the center physician shall conduct a mental health evaluation as soon as possible, and when necessary, refer the student for psychiatric care.
+If the center physician or center Mental Health Consultant is not available, the student shall be referred immediately to the emergency room of the nearest medical facility.
+If there is a life-threatening situation, 911 or the emergency response team should be called. - f.
+Students who are a danger to self or others must be supervised continuously until the disposition of their case is resolved.
+Disposition should be as soon as possible. - g.
+Students stabilized on psychotropic medication shall be managed on center if assessed as otherwise eligible by the center Mental Health Consultant and center physician, with advice of a consulting psychiatrist, if appropriate. - h.
+Information exchange shall occur through regular case conferences with the center Mental Health Consultant, counseling, and other appropriate staff based on individual student needs. - i.
+Any student separating from Job Corps who has a mental health problem shall be provided with a referral for support services in his or her home community.

-This area is assessed by the Job Corps health support contractor using health and wellness ROCA tools.
+This area is assessed by the Job Corps health support contractor using Health and Wellness ROCA tools.

-Unsatisfactory Marginal Satisfactory Very Good Exceptional Rationale for Rating: 0 1 2 3 4 5 6 7 8 9 Rationale for Rating: Unsatis sfactory Marg ginal Satisf actory Very Good Excep otional Rationale for Rating:
+0 1 2 3 4 5 6 7 8 9

+Unsatis sfactory Marg ginal Satisf actory Very Very Good otional

+Rational e for Ratir ıg: